What I found after the furniture was gone

 - I am owning my decisions, demonstrating accountability through correcting my behaviors moving forward, and making amends where I can with the people I have harmed in the past.

-- I am being brutally honest with myself about my problems and struggles, and no longer avoiding the toxic shadows that have followed me throughout my life.
+- I am being brutally honest with myself about my problems and struggles, and no longer avoiding the toxic patterns that have followed me throughout my life.

 - I am no longer hiding any of my problems and struggles until they metastasize, overcome me, and spill all over people who love me.